How to Save Your Brain (and Improve Your Life!)

 It's hard to feel joy when I'm focused on what's not working.
 But just like complaining, happiness is a habit.
 An attitude of thankfulness stimulates the production of both serotonin and dopamine, improving mood, metabolism, and sleep.
 When you focus on what you're grateful for, you actually crowd out negative thoughts and start noticing even more good things to appreciate.

 Today is a good day to stop complaining.
 It's a good day to take the actions that will produce the changes I want.
+It's a good day to improve my life.
+You know what?
 I don't need a milestone birthday, designated holiday, pay raise, vacation, or gala celebration to give thanks or notice blessings.
 I can do it today and every day.